Sougata18m/Sougata18m/README.md

 🎯 *Aspiring Data Analyst* | 📊 Data Enthusiast | 🧠 Lifelong Learner

 Welcome to my GitHub profile!
-I'm Sudipta, an aspiring data analyst passionate about uncovering insights from data and turning numbers into stories that make an impact.
+I'm Sougata, an aspiring data analyst passionate about uncovering insights from data and turning numbers into stories that make an impact.

 I'm currently building a strong foundation in data analysis and visualization, and using this space to document my learning journey, experiments, and (soon!) real-world projects.